nimaprmdi/react-pagination/README.md

 )}
 ```

 And we are done here!
-You can use this diagram to understand concept of the pagination and this GitHub repo to use it in your projects